England beat India to storm into World Cup final

 Bowlers restrict before Hardik's onslaught

-Without the wicket-taking threat of Wood's searing pace, England fought well to restrict India in the early stages.
+England, who were missing the wicket-taking threat of Wood's searing pace, were excellent in restricting India in the early stages.

-Chris Woakes got one to rise off a length and take KL Rahul's edge in the second over, Rohit Sharma was caught at deep mid-wicket off Wood's replacement Chris Jordan for 27 off 28 balls and when dangerman Suryakumar Yadav was taken at deep point off Adil Rashid for 14, India were 75-3 in the 12th over.
+Chris Woakes got one to rise off a length and take KL Rahul's edge in the second over, Rohit Sharma was caught at deep mid-wicket off Wood's replacement Chris Jordan for 27 off 28 balls and when dangerman Yadav holed out at deep point off Adil Rashid for 14, India were 75-3 in the 12th over.

 Kohli's first boundary was a glorious drive for six over extra cover but the former captain was unable to find top gear, Rashid particularly effective through the middle with a four-over spell that cost only 20.

-Kohli eventually fell at the end of the 18th, caught by the diving Rashid at short third off Jordan.

-Hardik then hit back-to-back sixes off Jordan in the 18th - one a short ball pummelled over mid-wicket and the next a full ball sensationally flicked off his pads - before helping take 22 from the penultimate over bowled by Curran.
+Hardik hit back-to-back sixes off Jordan - one a short ball pummelled over mid-wicket and the next a full ball sensationally flicked off his pads - before helping take 22 from the penultimate over bowled by Sam Curran.

 Eighty runs came from the last seven overs and 47 from the final three but in truth had Hardik added another 30, it would not have been enough.